mdabdulripon/Angular/README.md

      -> MVC stands for Model View Controllers.
 It is a software design pattern for web development application.
           a.
 Model is responsible for maintaining data.
           b.
 View is responsible for displaying data.
           c.
-Controller is integrate data between Model and View.
+Controller is controlling data between Model and View.

 ### What is DOM!
      -> The DOM is stands for Document Object Model.
 It’s a W3C standard, which defines a standard for accessing Documents.